 - consumers' appreciation, regional gastronomy and food tourism.

-- to asses and compare the 'originality' of Origin food Products (OFPs);
+- assess and compare the 'distinctiveness' of Origin food Products (OFPs);

-- to understand differences and similarities between 'regional typical products' and 'local products';
+- understand differences and similarities between 'regional typical products' and 'local products';

 - group assignments on OFP's;